 • Pour batter into the prepared slow cooker.

-• Cover and cook on high for 3 hours or low for 6 hours.
+• Cover and cook on low for 6-7 hours until the casserole is set.

 Nutrition Facts